Exam 1 Study Guide

 Quantum computers are a markedly different form computer.
 Conventional computers store and process information that is represented in bits, with each bit having a distinct value of 0 or 1.
 Quantum computers use the principles of quantum mechanics, which include superposition and entanglement.
 Instead of working with bits, quantum computers operate on qubits, which can hold values of “0” and “1” simultaneously via superposiion.
 The superpositions of qubits can be entangled with other objects so that their final outcomes will be mathematically related.
 A single operation can be carried out on 2n values simultaneously, where n is the number of qubits in the computer.

-be solved exponentially faster than with conventional comptuers.
+While practical quantum computers don’t exist, it’s predicted that certain problems may be solved exponentially faster than with conventional computers.
 Shor’s algorithm, for instance, will be able to find the prime factors of large integers and compute discrete logarithms far more efficiently than is currently possible.

-So far, quantum computers are very much in their infancy and it is not clear when – or if – large-scale quantum computers that are capable of solving useful problems will be built.
-IBM and Google are two companies that are racing to build one.
+So far, quantum computers are very much in their infancy, and it is not clear when – or if – large-scale quantum computers that are capable of solving useful problems will be built.
 It is unlikely that they will be built in the next several years but we expect that they will be built eventually.
 Shor’s algorithm will be able to crack public-key based systems such as RSA, Elliptic Curve Cryptography, and Diffie-Hellman key exchange.
 In 2016, the NSA called for a migration to “post-quantum cryptographic algorithms” and has currently narrowed down the submissions to 26 candidates.
 The goal is to find useful trapdoor functions that do not rely on multiplying large primes, computing exponents, any other mechanisms that can be attacked by quantum computation.
 If you are interested in these, you can read the NSA’s report.

 Symmetric cryptosystems, such as AES, are not particularly vulnerable to quantum computing since they rely on moving and flipping bits rather than applying mathematical functions on the data.
 The best potential attacks come via Grover’s algorithm, which yields only a quadratic rather than an exponential speedup in key searches.
 This will reduce the effective strength of a key by a factor of two.
 For instance, a 128-bit key will have the strength of a 64-bit key on a conventional computer.
 It is easy enough to use a sufficiently long key (256-bit AES keys are currently recommended) so that quantum computing poses no threat to symmetric algorithms.